 Name of witness

-[A declaration by the Electoral Commissioner, the Deputy Electoral Commissioner, an Acting Electoral Commissioner or a Returning Officer must be witnessed by a Justice of the Peace.
+[A declaration by the Electoral Commissioner, the Deputy Electoral Commissioner, an Acting Electoral Commissioner or a returning officer must be witnessed by a Justice of the Peace.

 A declaration by any other officer must be witnessed by a person who is, or is qualified to be, an elector at Commonwealth or State elections.]